Students were asked if they had a solution to a global problem, and six teams responded.

 You can’t get stuck in that kind of thinking that I’m one person and I can’t make a change.
 Anytime there’s been a massive social change, it's been a few people making an immense difference. - George

 It’s in your hands to stop climate change and we can do it together as a community.
 Often these things are framed as things you can’t do or shouldn’t do but it can be a joyful way of bringing people together and building community. - Grace

 Rachel Cheang, Arts, 1st year | Allison Gacad, Land & Food Systems, 2nd year | Renhao Wang, Computer Science, 1st year

 In a series of 2013-2014 studies across Jordan, Iraq, and Lebanon, the prevalence of anemia was found to be almost 48.4% in refugee children 5 years and under.
-This team is tackling the issue of food security in displaced populations, mainly refugee camps, and focusing on creating a sustainable, long-term solution.
+This team tackled the issue of food security in displaced populations, mainly refugee camps, and focused on creating a sustainable, long-term solution.

 Why did you choose the topic of food security?

 As a LFS student, and coming back from the UN Climate Change Conference, I had all these documents and literature on our role in food security on a warming planet so I knew I had to do something with it.
 We all come from fortunate circumstances, and with this challenge, we want to look at communities that don’t have that privilege and delve deeper into what role we can play in providing these communities access to food. - Allison

 The importance isn’t just a matter of giving people food but giving the autonomy to continue having food.
 We wanted to emphasize the sense of ownership and autonomy among these displaced communities. - Rachel

 What do you have to say to these students who are a little intimidated by these lofty challenges?